alu0101240374/ull-esit-gradoii-pl.github.io/assets/temas/introduccion-a-javascript/baseurl.md

 ## `site.url`

-`site.url` is used in conjunction with `site.baseurl` when you want a link to something with the full URL to it.
+`site.url` is typically used in conjunction with `site.baseurl` when you want a link to something with the full URL to it.

-By default, this variable is usually used in the page head for the `canonical` header and the `RSS link`.
+For example, in the page head for the `canonical` header and the `RSS link`.
 It's also used in the xml feed to point to site resources as the software that will manage this feed doesn't know resource's urls.

 ## `site.baseurl`

-This variable indicates the root folder of your Jekyll site.
+`site.baseurl` indicates the root folder of your Jekyll site.
 By default it is set to `""` (empty string).
 That means that your Jekyll site is at the root of `http://example.com`.

 If your Jekyll site lives in `http://example.com/blog`, you have to set `site.baseurl` to `/blog` (*note the slash!*).
 This will allow assets (css, js) to load correctly.

-See how assets are loaded in your `head`section:
+See how assets must be loaded in your `head` section:

 ```html
 {%raw%}<link rel="stylesheet" href="{{ site.baseurl }}/css/main.css">{%endraw%}